ROSMicroPy/ROSMicroPy/docs/configuration-and-startup.md

 setDomainID(0)
 ```

 Call these before `init_ROS_Stack()`.
+This path is retained for older code and internal support; prefer `rclpy.init(...)` for application code.

-## Native Defaults
+## Runtime Defaults

-If Python code does not set values, native startup applies defaults in `init_ROS_Stack()`:
+If Python code does not set values, runtime startup applies defaults in `init_ROS_Stack()`:

 - Node name: `turtle2`
 - Agent IP: `192.168.8.100`
 - Agent port: `8888`

-The rclpy shim overrides the agent IP with its own default, currently `192.16.0.50`, before calling native initialization.
+The integrated rclpy interface overrides the agent IP with its own default, currently `192.16.0.50`, before calling runtime initialization.

 ## Startup Sequence